sagemath/trac_to_gh/Issue 7345.md

 }
 ```

-Changing assignee from boothby to timdumol.
+Changing assignee from boothby to @TimDumol.